Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          <p>Modern web browsers use Cross-Origin Resource Sharing (CORS) to minimize the risk associated with cross-site HTTP-requests.
 By default browsers only allow 'same origin' access to resources.
 This means that responses on requests to another `[scheme]://[hostname]:[port]` than the `Origin` request header of the initial request will not be processed by the browser.
-To enable cross-site requests API's can return a `Access-Control-Allow-Origin` response header.It is RECOMMENDED to use a whitelist to determine the validity of different cross-site request.
+To enable cross-site requests API's can return a `Access-Control-Allow-Origin` response header.
+An allowlist SHOULD be used to determine the validity of different cross-site request.
 To do this check the `Origin` header of the incoming request and check if the domain in this header is on the whitelist.
 If this is the case, set the incoming `Origin` header in the `Access-Control-Allow-Origin` response header.
          <p>Using a wildcard `*` in the `Access-Control-Allow-Origin` response header is NOT RECOMMENDED, because it disables CORS-security measures.
 Only for an open API which has to be accessed by numerous other websites this is appropriate.
       </dd>
       <dt>Implications</dt>